helios-yamet/Fitness-Station/README.md

 ----------

 ### Issues and bugs
 *This section looks into what existing issues that are still present in the project& what future iterations could do to resolve these issues:*

-### Issues and bugs
-*This section looks into what existing issues that are still present in the project& what future iterations could do to resolve these issues:*